interledgerjs/koa-web-monetization/README.md

 - `opts.url` - The url of the server that is registering the KoaWebMonetization plugin.
 Defaults to `new URL(window.location).origin`
 - `opts.cookieName` - The cookie key name that will be saved in your browser.
 Defaults to `__monetizer`.
 This MUST be the same has `opts.cookieName` in the server configuration.
-- `opts.receiverUrl` - The endpoint where users of the site can start streaming packets via their browser extension or through the browser API.
+- `opts.receiveEndpointUrl` - The endpoint where users of the site can start streaming packets via their browser extension or through the browser API.
 Defaults to `opts.url + '__monetizer/:id'` where id is the server generated payer ID.
 This MUST be the same has `opts.receiverEndpointUrl` in the server configuration.

 ### Middleware for cookies